MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-preview-api-lifecycle.md

 You should perform these updates at a minimum every 6-9 months.
 If you fail to do so, you'll be notified that you're using a soon-to-be deprecated API version as deprecation approaches.

-Azure Kubernetes Service (AKS) API deprecations are listed on the [AKS preview API lifecycle page](/azure/aks/concepts-preview-api-life-cycle).
+This article covers the Kubernetes Fleet API deprecations.
+See the [AKS preview API lifecycle page](/azure/aks/concepts-preview-api-life-cycle) for Azure Kubernetes Service (AKS) API deprecations.

 ## Upcoming API deprecations